 Years ago, a typical deployment of an application required a physical server.
 This was not because of choice but out of necessity as there were simply no other options available.
-Now, this approach has several drawbacks.
+Now, this approach, as opposed to Kubernetes, had several drawbacks.

 For example, there was no easy way for developers to define what resources an application would use on the server.
 So, for instance, with multiple applications running on the same server, there could be instances where one application used all or most of the resources.